 The stress of living in a mouldy home can be high.
 There is the damage to your possessions, the unattractive appearance and smell, and the concerns around its impact on your health and that of your loved ones.
 Some people may feel overwhelmed by it and not see a clear resolution or are concerned about the financial costs.

-More recent research also suggests that mould toxicity, a condition that occurs when mould toxins accumulate in the body, can also lead to symptoms of depression, anxiety, attentional problems, brain fog and insomnia.
+More recent research also suggests that mould toxicity, a condition that occurs when mould toxins accumulate in the body, can also lead to symptoms of depression, anxiety, attention difficulties, brain fog and insomnia.

-This suggests that some health issues associated with mould can be more difficult to detect than the more obvious physical symptoms - although equally as debilitating.
+This suggests that some health issues associated with mould can be more difficult to detect than the more obvious physical symptoms - although they can be equally as debilitating.

 Who is most at risk from developing damp and mould related health issues?

 Exposure to mould spores is not healthy for anyone and should be avoided as much as possible.
 However, there are certain groups of people who need to take extra precautions to avoid contact with mould because they’re more likely to be sensitive to the allergens.

 Many pregnant women and new parents are particularly concerned about the impact of mould on their children.
 Babies and children are more vulnerable to mould, so you should do all you can to tackle it.